harsh123-byte/zomato-data-analysis/README.md

-# Zomato-Restaurants-Analysis-using-Excel-Sql-PowerBI-and-Tableau.
+# Zomato-Restaurants-Analysis-using-Excel-Sql-PowerBI.
 Zomato Restaurant Data Analysis Project
-This project involved analyzing Zomato restaurant data using advanced Excel functions and SQL queries, and creating interactive dashboards using Power BI and Tableau.
+This project involved analyzing Zomato restaurant data using advanced Excel functions and SQL queries, and creating interactive dashboards using Power BI .
 The objectives of the project were:

 Building a country map table
 Building a calendar table using the column datekey and adding columns such as year, monthno, monthfullname, quarter(Q1,Q2,Q3,Q4), yearmonth (YYYY-MMM), weekdayno, weekdayname, financialmonth (April = FM1, May= FM2 … March = FM12), and financial quarter (quarters based on financial month)